glynj-bsquare/pullstring-js/README.md

 ## Library

 The JavaScript SDK is written in ES6 and uses [Babel](http://babeljs.io/) and [Webpack](https://webpack.github.io/) to generate a library for the browser.
-Run the following command to insall the necessary build dependencies.
+Run the following command to install the necessary build dependencies.

 ```
 npm run init